-NSP3 grantee may not use more than 10% of allocation for demolition.
+NSP3 grantee may not use allocation for demolition.

 Administrative Funds:

 The distribution plan will assume 10% (\$500,000.00) will be allocated to program administration costs and will establish an Administrative Funds set-aside.
 These funds will be used for administration by the State and by any subrecipients that receive suballocations, if any, until the end of the affordability requirements.